wesavetheworld/webprice/README.md

 webprice
 ========

+Please do not abuse this tool.
+It is designed for periodically checking websites for prices.
+Not for making constant requests.

 Shell script to scrape pcpartpicker, ebay or amazon urls to check the latest cost.
 It can also take in a budget price and can tell you whether the price is above or below your
 budget.
 Highly dependent on the websites not changing the html.